 There’s a lot of waiting involved in growing up.
 You wait until your tall enough, coordinated enough, pretty enough, smart enough, old enough to do these things you want to do.
 Your possibilities are limited by the stage of life you’re in.
 But year by year, those things you’ve been waiting for start to arrive....

 As a freshman in college, you have a lot to figure out: your major, your friends, your hangout spots, your identity.
 Some people even decide to start going by a different name their freshman year of college.
 It’s kind of weird, but hey, you do you.
 You’re on an adventure at a new place, and […]

-Going into college, I didn’t understand anything about loans.
+THAT COLLEGE BOOK THAT COLLEGE BOOK How Do Student Loans Work?
+Students (and Even Parents) Aren’t Sure… Timothy Snyder Heading into college, I didn’t understand anything about loans.
 I had never had one.
 I had never experienced debt.
 The entire concept made little sense to me.
-And yet, one of my very first actions upon arriving to college as a freshman was going to the Financial Aid Office and signing my name on loan […]
+And yet, one of my very first actions upon […]

 Figuring out how to pay off your debt isn’t just disheartening.
 It’s kind of a pain.
 You have to gather all the data, run calculations, and even then, you’re left with one-dimensional numbers.
 Now, one of the smartest things I did in the past year was to finally write out all of my financial information. […]

 I thought college graduation would be cool, fun, and exciting, like high school graduation but more cinematic and sexy.
 For many, it's the exact opposite.